 The Library utilizes two funds - General and Capital Projects.
 The General Fund is used for the operations of the Library and the Capital Projects Fund accounts for various library improvement projects.
 Significant activities in the General Fund consist of salary and benefits to library staff, maintenance and operation of the library building, and purchase of books, periodicals, and other resources for the community's use.
-The General Fund ended the year with an operating surplus of \$397,050 and a fund balance of \$3,710,096.
-The Capital Projects Fund ended the year with an operating deficit of \$28,947 and a fund balance of \$-0-.
+The General Fund ended the year with an operating surplus of \$421,180 and a fund balance of \$4,131,276.
+There was no Capital Projects Fund activity during the year ended June 30, 2022.